PrefectHQ/prefect/docs/concepts/states.md

 - is scheduled to make a third run attempt in an hour

-- that a task succeeded and what data it produced
+- succeeded and what data it produced

 - was scheduled to run, but later cancelled

 - that a task used the cached result of a previous run instead of re-running